Jarsa/account-fix-tools/account_tax_cash_basis_reference/README.rst

 Account Tax Cash Basis Reference
 ================================
-This module add a tax move reference to the invoice journal entry.
+This modules add the partner to the tax cash basis journal entries and link it to the invoice journal entries.

 Usage
 =====